gastsail/JetExample/README.md

 If you want to contribute with more examples, feel free to make a PR

 # Environment
-- At the time this examples runs on Android Studio Canary 4.2 Preview 2 (Canary 9)
+- At the time this examples runs on Android Studio Artic Fox 3.1
-- Compiler version: 1.4.30
+- Compiler/Kotlin version: 1.5.31
-- Compose version: 1.0.0-beta01
+- Compose version: 1.0.5

 # Support 😄
 If this repo helped you , you can join the [stargazers](https://github.com/gastsail/TragosApp/stargazers) for this repo ⭐